theshivv/OrgaFood/README.md

 5. RazorPay

 ### ⚡**Applications**
-+ During this tough covid crisis, its important to eat healthy, nutritious food and Organic food is best when we are looking for healthy food.
++ During this tough covid crisis, it is important to eat healthy, nutritious food and organic food is best when we are looking for healthy food.
 We are trying to provide this to people.
 + Due to many lockdowns, its difficult for farmers to sell their products in *Mandis*.
 We are also trying to help farmers to sell their products.
 + This is all essentials at one place so less time in searching for products when shutters all shops are down.